shieldjusticewatch

 Find Out if You Qualify

-We urge consumers that developed vision loss or bacterial infection after using EzriCare Artificial Tears Lubricant Eye Drops® brand eye drops to request a free, private case evaluation
+EzriCare Artificial Tears Lubricant Eye Drops® brand eye drops allegedly causing vision loss or bacterial infection in consumers—victims may qualify for a free, private case evaluation

-According to the U.S. Centers for Disease Control and Prevention (CDC), doctors and consumers have been advised to "immediately discontinue" the use of EzriCare Artificial Tears®, as the eye drops may cause a multistate cluster of serious bacterial infections.
+According to the U.S. Centers for Disease Control and Prevention (CDC), doctors and consumers have been advised to "immediately discontinue" using EzriCare Artificial Tears®, as the eye drops may cause a multistate cluster of serious bacterial infections.

-• Pseudomonas aeruginosa infections usually occur in hospital settings among people with weakened immune systems.
+• Infections usually occur among people with weakened immune systems.

 The drops under investigation are labeled as preservative-free—meaning the product does not contain anything that might prevent microbiological growth.